-In this study we made use of 50 years of present-day (1990-1999) and future (RCP8.5 scenario; 2091-2100) elimate simulations (simulations with the CESM1) at climate model.
-Thanks to the availability of six-hourly temporal and three-dimensional fields at $\sim 1^{\circ}$ spatial resolution to assess it was possible to identify, for the first time, WCBs in climate simulations using a detailed

-- 5 Lagrangian approach.
-This allowed assessing if WCBs can reasonably be represented in climate models, and to determine determining if their frequency of occurrence, geographical distribution, and characteristics change in the warmer climate, according to our RCP85 simulations.
-The WCBs are identified based on a Lagrangian diagnostic: (i) kinematic air mass parcel trajectories are released equidistantly (80 km mesh size) and at a six-hourly time interval in the near-surface layer (up to 700790 hPa) over the whole globe; (ii) an ascent criterion of 600 hPa within 48 h is then applied to capture the WCB ascent, - 10 and the neighbourhood of the air parcel ascent it is verified that the ascent occurs close to an extratropical cycloneis required to identify them as one of the characteristic airstreams of an extratropical cyclone.
+In this study we made use of 50 years of present-day (1990-1999) and future (RCP8.5 scenario; 2091-2100) climate simulations (CESM1) at six-hourly temporal and ~ 1° spatial resolution to assess if WCBs can reasonably be represented in climate models, and to determine if their frequency of occurrence, geographical distribution and characteristics change in the warmer climate.
+The WCBs are identified based on a Lagrangian diagnostic: (i) kinematic air mass trajectories are released equidistantly (80 km mesh size) and at a six-hourly time interval in the near-surface layer (up to 700 hPa) over the whole globe; (ii) an ascent criterion of 600 hPa within 48 h is then applied to capture the WCB ascent, and the neighbourhood of the air parcel ascent to an extratropical cyclone is required to identify them as one of the characteristic airstreams of an extratropical cyclone.
 The resulting 50-year climatologies of WCBs in HIST and RCP85 build the basis of this study.
-They are also compared to an existing 37 year 37-year climatology of WCBs based on ERA-Interim (1980-2018).
+They are also compared to an existing 37 year climatology of WCBs based on ERA-Interim (1980-2018).
 Based on these data sets, and closing the circle to the research questions raised in the introduction, the main results of the study can be summarized as follows: